huwlloyd-mmu/intro-to-c-/week1notes.md

    cout << ix << endl; 	// outputs '1'
 ```

-C++ will perform _inplicit conversion_ without a cast where possible, eveen where information is loat, so be careful.
+C++ will perform _implicit conversion_ without a cast where possible, even where information is lost, so be careful.
 Most compilers give warnings when this happens.

 ## 3. Conditionals